Kamil-Salih/Assembly_and_C_2025_2026/project_01/readme.md

 1) Boss: Glass Cannon (a cannon made of glass).
 Health 50.
 Deals 20 damage.
 Drops Artifact A.
 2) Boss: Momentum Thief.
 Every time you attack: The boss stores the damage.
 On its turn, it returns previous turn’s total damage back at you + bonus.
 Health 100.
 Deals 2 + previous turn’s total damage.
 Drops Artifact B.
 3) Boss: Entropy Leech.
 Every turn: It drains 10 energy automatically.
 If the Energy Sword’s energy hits 0: Boss heals by 5.
 Health 150.
 Deals 5 damage.
 Drops Artifact C.
 4) Boss: Force Inverter.
-He perceives weak attacks as strong and strong attacks as weak.
+He perceives weak attacks as strong.
 Drops Artifact D. Health 150.
 Deals 5 damage.
-If the player attacks when there is no fog, deal 5 damage.
-Else, if there is fog, it deal 20 damage.
+If the player attacks when there is fog, the player deals 20 damage.

 Battle mechanics:
 1) Basic attack (10 damage.
 Drains 5 of Energy Sword’s energy)